AElOuassouli/latecript/README.md

 ## Contributing

 Contributions are welcome!
 Please open issues and submit pull requests for improvements and bug fixes.

+This app is not meant to be maintained and was developped in a quick and dirty way.

 ## Acknowledgements